hobru/discoverspeyer.github.io/Speyer.md

 ![Dreifaltigkeitskirche innen](/images/DFKi%20(Small).jpg)

-* Guest from the US performing in the Trinity Church during our tour [![Performance in Trinity Church by guest form US](/images/TrinityChurch-Performance%20(Small).jpg)](https://youtu.be/Xx9d_ApPewc)
+* Video with guest from the US performing in the Trinity Church during our tour

+[![Performance in Trinity Church by guest form US](/images/TrinityChurch-Performance%20(Small).jpg)](https://youtu.be/Xx9d_ApPewc)